dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The type parameters of the type augmentation do not match the original type's type parameters.
-This means there must be the same number of type parameters with the same bounds.
+This means there must be the same number of type parameters with the same bounds and names.

     *Since repeating the type parameters is, by definition, redundant, this doesn't accomplish anything semantically.
 But it ensures that anyone reading